Mark-Eis/BitsnBobs/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to use a few of the BitsnBobs functions: –

 ``` r
 library(BitsnBobs)